digitalgutenberg/ozon-icon-theme/README.md

 This is a fork of the default icon theme for OzonOS, which is now defunct.
 It also contains several variants with different coloured folders.
 It's licensed under the GNU GPLv3.

 ## Installing
-Download, [download the source](https://github.com/digitalgutenberg/ozon-rebooted-icon-theme/archive/master.zip), extract it, and copy the "Ozon" folder to one of the following icon theme locations:
+[Download the source](https://github.com/digitalgutenberg/ozon-rebooted-icon-theme/archive/master.zip), extract it, and copy the "Ozon" folder to one of the following icon theme locations:

 * **Global** (all users)
   * `/usr/share/icons/`